 We share ten tips for better using call centre metrics, which have been shared with us by industry experts.

-The first five tips on call centre metrics are shared with us by our experts in the video below.
+The first five tips on call centre metrics are shared with us by our experts in the video above.

-If you would prefer to simply scan the tips, they are also written out underneath the video.
+If you would prefer to simply scan the tips, they are also written out below.

 1. Measure What Matters